BekMart/21-practice/README.md

 <h2 id="website-owner-goals">Website owner business goals</h2>

-The reason for creating this website is to provide the user with a fun and easy way to practice playing 21 aginst the computer on all devices.
+The reason for creating this website is to provide the user with a fun and easy way to practice playing 21 against the computer on all devices.

 If the user enjoys their experience then they will come back to play more, encourage others to visit the website and investigate other projects that the author has created.